diesimo-ai/self-driving-car-projects/p7-self-driving-car-environment-perception/readme.md

 ## Overview

-This is a `baseline perception stack` for Self-Driving Vehicles, which gets useful information from its surroudings and perform complex tasks in order to drive safely through the environment.
+This is a `baseline perception stack` for Self-Driving Vehicles, which extracts useful information from its surroudings and perform complex tasks in order to drive safely through the environment.

 <img src="./doc/semantic-seg-output.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-The system uses the output of `semantic segmentation neural networks  model` to perform the following tasks:
+The system uses the output of a `semantic segmentation neural networks model` like [SegNet](https://arxiv.org/abs/1511.00561), as input, to perform the following tasks:

 - **Task 1**: Drivable space estimation in 3D
 - **Task 2**: Lane estimation